 The allocated amounts are called capital credits, and they are used by Chugach to keep the cooperative financially sound and able to provide safe, reliable electric service by investing in substations, poles, lines, and other critical infrastructure.
 In other words, they are used as operating funds until they are paid back to our members when the financial condition of the cooperative permits, as determined and approved by the Chugach Board of Directors.

 By putting money back in the pockets of our members, and not paying profits to distant shareholders, we are keeping money in the local economy.
 Chugach is proud to support our communities and our members in this way.

-In 2016, the Chugach Electric Board of Directors approved the retirement of more than $4 million in retail capital credits for Chugach Electric members.
-Since 1985, Chugach has paid out over $80 million in capital credits to its members.
+In 2017, the Chugach Electric Board of Directors approved the retirement of more than $1.7 million in retail capital credits for Chugach Electric members.
+Since 1985, Chugach has paid out over $83million in capital credits to its members.

 Chugach sends Capital Credit Allocation notices to members annually.
-In August 2017, Capital Credit Allocation notices were mailed to Chugach members who received electric service in 2016.
-Additionally, this amount was also printed on the August billing statement.
+In July 2019, Capital Credit Allocation notices were mailed to Chugach members who received electric service in 2018.
+Additionally, this amount will be printed on the July or August billing statement.

 - Your Capital Credit Allocation Notice is not a bill.
 The amount represents your equity in Chugach and the amount is not payable now

 Capital Credits may be retired (paid) at the discretion of the Chugach Electric Board of Directors when the cooperative has met certain financial requirements and other obligations.
 A retirement cycle is the period of time between the allocation and retirement of the Capital Credits.
 Chugach has a goal of retiring Capital Credits after approximately 25 years.